 For in vitro diagnostic use only.
-Reagents should be stored at 2-8 °C. Leaking or damaged vials must not be used.
+Reagents should be stored at 2-8 °C. Leaking or damaged vials may not be used.
 Reagents (unopened or opened) should not be used beyond the expiration date, which is printed on the label of the vial.
 NaN3 0.1% (w/v) is used as preservative.
-The reagents cannot be assumed to be free from infectious agents.
+Although all blood products are tested for infectious diseases and found negative, the reagents cannot be assumed to be free from infectious agents.

 Care must be taken in the use and disposal of each container and its contents.
 Turbidity may indicate microbial contamination.
 To recognise reagent deterioration, testing of the reagent as part of the laboratory quality control program using appropriate controls is recommended.
 Waste-disposal, after completion of the test, should be performed according to your laboratory regulations.